Analysis methods, matching methods, relevance-based score calculation, and sort expressions

 Use search engines such as Baidu and Google.
 After you enter a search query in a search engine, the search query is analyzed into several terms based on their semantic meanings.
 The analysis process is a key but tough point that confronts a search engine.
 Then, these terms are combined and used to match relevant documents.
 The documents are scored, sorted based on their scores, and then returned to you.

-OpenSearch works in the same way as that for a search engine.
+OpenSearch works in the same way as a search engine.
 The search performance of OpenSearch may be affected by the following factors: analysis method, matching method, and relevance-based score calculation.

 The following sections describe how these factors work and perform in OpenSearch.